This post may contain affiliate links. Please read our disclosure policy.

-- Decoratively crimp the edges, place in the refrigerator for 20-30 minutest.
-If your pastry warms up too much prior to going in the oven then if will not be flakey.
+- Decoratively crimp the edges, place in the refrigerator for 20-30 minutes.

 To prepare the pie:

-- Preheat oven to 425.
-Line pie plate with pastry and place on a cookie sheet in the refrigerator.
+- Preheat oven to 425°F. Line pie plate with pastry and place on a cookie sheet in the refrigerator.

 - If rhubarb is still green, peel with a vegetable peeler.
 This is unnecessary if it is ripe and pink!